Healthy Homes Assessment Pakipaki

 Rental Property Home Assessments Pakipaki

-Areas of rental properties that are impacted with The Healthy Homes Standards in Pakipaki include each:
+Property rental areas that are affected with Health Homes Standards.
+Healthy Homes Standard in Pakipaki include each:

 • Living Rooms